Jalal al-Din Khan ibn Tokhtamysh: Life

 After being dethroned by the beglerbeg Edigu and replaced with Tīmūr-Qutluq, Tokhtamysh had attempted to regain his throne with Lithuanian aid, but was defeated in 1399.
 He continued his resistance from Sibir until he was killed against Edigu in 1406.
 Tokhtamysh's sons, including Jalāl ad-Dīn, sought refuge at the court of the Grand Prince of Moscow, Vasilij I Dmitrievič, who refused to extradite them.
 During Edigu's attack on Moscow, Vasilij intended to use Tokhtamysh's sons to counterattack and undermine the enemy at its capital, Sarai.
 Indeed, one of Tokhtamysh's sons, Karīm Berdi succeeded in briefly driving out Edigu's khan Pūlād from the city in 1409.
 Edigu was forced to abandon his siege of Moscow to recover control of Sarai.

 Subsequently, Jalāl ad-Dīn went to Lithuania, seeking support from the Lithuanian Grand Prince Vytautas.
 In 1410, he fought under Vytautas in the victorious Battle of Grunwald against the Teutonic Order.
-Jalāl ad-Dīn commanded a Mongol unit on the right wing of the Polish-Lithuanian forces.
+Jalāl ad-Dīn commanded a Tatar unit on the right wing of the Polish-Lithuanian forces.

 In unclear circumstances Jalāl ad-Dīn raided into the Golden Horde from Lithuania in 1411, killing in battle Edigu's khan, Pūlād, but was unable to establish himself in power at the time.
 Edigu made Pūlād's brother Tīmūr the new khan, but the latter harnessed a reaction against Edigu, causing him to flee to Khwarazm.
 As the new khan was preoccupied with Edigu in the east, Jalāl ad-Dīn and his brothers saw an opportunity to recover their father's throne.
 With Lithuanian support, the brothers raided into the Golden Horde in 1411, first seizing Crimea, then advancing on Sarai and driving out Tīmūr Khan.
 Jalāl ad-Dīn now became khan, and determined to eliminate Tīmūr, who had joined his own troops besieging Edigu in Khwarazm.
 Tīmūr commenced a march against Jalāl ad-Dīn, but saw much of his force desert to the enemy, and turned to flight.
 Jalāl ad-Dīn convinced Tīmūr's emir Ghāzān, married to one of Jalāl ad-Dīn's sisters, to murder the fugitive khan in late 1411 or early 1412.